infojunkie/blog/_posts/2023-05-01-google-charts-tabs.md

 title: "Drupal 9: Fixing Google Charts rendering in tabbed pages"
 date: 2023-05-01
 category: drupal
+description: In which I describe a fix to a long-standing bug with Google Charts rendering inside hidden divs.
+This bug affects charts that are rendered in Boostrap tabs that are not active.
 ---
 Google Charts has a [long-standing, known issue rendering correctly in hidden divs](https://stackoverflow.com/search?q=google+charts+hidden).
 This caused us much head scratching and debugging hours before we even landed on the correct diagnosis: a chart that renders correctly on the [Charts API Example page](https://git.drupalcode.org/project/charts/-/tree/5.0.x/modules/charts_api_example) does not work inside a tab!
 Oh, the joys of programming sometimes.